Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Methods

 with $\beta(t) = \beta_\mathrm{LF} + \beta_\mathrm{IF} + \beta_\mathrm{HF}(t)$.

-The noise was incorporated into the simulation as follows: the low-frequency noise component $\beta_\mathrm{LF}$ was held constant over each RB sequence and updated between sequences, while the intermediate-frequency component $\beta_\mathrm{IF}$ was refreshed after each primitive gate.
-To realistically capture correlations across timescales, LF and IF noise were generated jointly rather than independently.
-High-frequency noise $\beta_\mathrm{HF}(t)$ was modeled as a fluctuating detuning during gate execution, updated discretely every 10~ns or 50~ns.
-While LF and IF noise significantly affected the simulated fidelities at the levels measured experimentally, HF noise had no observable impact on that level.
+Here, $\beta(t)$ describes the detuning noise in Hz.
+The noise is incorporated into the simulation as follows: the low-frequency noise component $\beta_\mathrm{LF}$ is held constant over each RB sequence and updated between sequences, while the intermediate-frequency component $\beta_\mathrm{IF}$ is updated after each primitive gate.
+To realistically capture correlations across timescales, LF and IF noise are generated jointly rather than independently.
+High-frequency noise $\beta_\mathrm{HF}(t)$ is modeled as a fluctuating detuning during gate execution, updated every 10~ns or 50~ns time step.
+Because HF noise has no measurable impact on the simulated fidelities at the experimentally relevant levels, it is neglected in the simulations.

-After simulating the full qubit evolution under noise, we calculated the return probabilities and extracted RB fidelities using the same fitting procedure as for the experimental data.
+After simulating the complete qubit evolution for an RB sequence under noise, we calculate the return probabilities $F_{\text{noflip}}$ and $F_{\text{flip}}$ and extract RB fidelities using the same procedure as for the experimental data.

 The observed dependence of gate fidelity on gate duration can be understood analytically by considering the effect of slow detuning noise in the quasistatic regime.
 In this limit, the frequency detuning $\beta$ remains effectively constant during a gate of duration $t_g$, leading to a relative phase accumulation $\Delta \phi = 2\pi \beta t_g$ between the computational basis states \cite{Paladino2014_1fnoise_solidstate}.
 For small $\Delta \phi$, and assuming a symmetric distribution of detunings centered at zero, the $\pi/2$-gate infidelity becomes $1 - F = 1 - |\langle \psi_{\mathrm{ideal}} | \psi \rangle|^2 \propto \langle (\Delta \phi)^2 \rangle \propto \langle \beta^2 \rangle t_g^2$, linking gate error directly to the noise variance $\langle \beta^2 \rangle$ and the square of the gate duration \cite{Green2013_arb_control}.
 This quadratic dependence on $t_g$ is observed both in simulation and in experimental data where dephasing dominates ($t_g$= 250 and 500~ns), (see Fig.~\ref{fig2}d).